seve05/cli-trader/README.md

 I might come back to this in the future (doubt it though because reading these filings manually is actually a lot of fun).
 With new knowledge and better resources this could very well work.

-Added quarterly overview of financials trying out Cursor for this.(its ok.. more precise prompts == better results)

 This requires Ollama install and the specific model you want to use.
 1. install dependencies: `pip install -r /path/to/requirements.txt`
 2. navigate to folder `cli_trader/tr_functions`